Top Hamburgers in New York

 Good burger from this national chain, along the lines of Bareburger, Smashburger, etc. Just for the record, I went to one in Maryland, Still counts, though.

 This classic NY burger actually lives up to its reputation.
-They just opened a new one downtown somewhere (update — and one on the Upper West Side), but stick to the original.
+They just opened a new one downtown somewhere (update — and one on the Upper West Side.
+Update again — it is closed), but stick to the original.

 Mel’s Burger Bar